bcgsc/LINKS/README.md

 How it works
 ------------

-Process: nanopore reads are supplied as input (-s option, fasta format) and k-mer pairs are extracted using user-defined k-mer length (-k) and distance between the 5’-end of each pairs (-d) over a sliding window (-t).
+Process: nanopore/long reads are supplied as input (-s option, fasta/fastq format) and k-mer pairs are extracted using user-defined k-mer length (-k) and distance between the 5’-end of each pairs (-d) over a sliding window (-t).
 Unique k-mer pairs at set distance are hashed.
 Fasta sequences to scaffold are sup-plied as input (-f), and are shredded to k-mers on both strands, tracking the [contig] sequence of origin, k-mer positions and frequencies of observation.

 Algorithm: LINKS has two main stages, a contig pairing and a scaffold layout phase.
 Cycling through each k-mer pair, k-mers that are uniquely placed on contigs are identified, and putative contig pairs are formed if k-mers are placed on different contigs.
 Contig pairs are only considered if the calculated distances between them satisfy the mean distance provided (-d) while allowing for a deviation (-e).
 Contig pairs having a valid gap or over-lap are allowed to proceed to the scaffolding stage.
 Contigs in pairs may be ambiguous: a given contig may link to multiple contigs.
 To mitigate, the number of spanning k-mer pairs (links) between any given contig pair is recorded, along with a mean putative gap or overlap.
 Once pairing between contigs is complete, the scaffolds are built using contigs as seeds.
 Contigs are used in turn until all have been incorporated into a scaffold.
 Scaffolding is controlled by merging sequences only when a minimum number of links (-l) join two contig pairs, and when links are dominant compared to that of another possible pairing (-a).
 The predecessor of LINKS is the unpublished scaffolding engine in the widely-used SSAKE assembler (Warren et al. 2007), and foundation of the SSPACE-LongRead scaffolder (Boetzer and Pirovano, 2014).